 My mentor is master printmaker Noboru Sawai on woodblock printmaking.
 In 1993, this new medium inspired me to start a series of innovative prints of the British Columbia lighthouses.
 I need to experience and have personal contact with my subjects, so with the co-operation of the Canadian Coast Guard, I visited all lighthouses on the British Colombia coast in order to get the material necessary to represent these majestic beacons.
 The series of prints of the manned lighthouses has taken me 15 years to complete and is a critically acclaimed record of some of these manned beacons, that will soon be automated.

 I believe that there is no substitute for the ability to draw, and for 25 years, one day a week, I went back to the basics of Life Drawing.
 My philosophy is that an artist must always strive for higher skill plateaus, and continually develop an original and innovative concept.
 This belief has kept me motivated to challenge my own understanding.
 With this in mind, I purchased an etching press and have learned the techniques of Solar plate, Dry Point and Lithography.
-These new techniques are being used in conjunction with woodblock in a newly started series of prints entitled My Canada.
-These prints will portray iconic images of Canada, based on my personal experiences when I was conducting art classes throughout Canada.
+These new techniques are being used in conjunction with woodblock in a series of prints entitled My Canada.
+Over the past few years I have been intrigued with the Reduction print process.

 CANADIAN ARTIST IS HONOURED